Solo Travel in Seattle: A Step-by-Step Guide to Planning a Personalized Itinerary

 Try this…

-The following list covers some of the big attractions that might make up your solo travel in Seattle.
+The following list covers some of the big attractions that might make up your solo travel trip to Seattle.
 Read the list, explore, and pay attention to your reactions.
 Are there items you just pass over?
 Items that make your stomach tie itself in knots?
 Items that make you pause and get curious?
 Items that make you smile?

 • Space Needle